-I don’t know who created the traditions of Finnish New Year, but I am pretty sure it was some very tired parents.
-It is the most no-fuss occasion of the year!
+I don’t know who created the traditions of the Finnish New Year, but I am pretty sure it was one very tired parent due to the Christmas hassle.

-Food: Buy ready-made frankfurters, potato salad, French fries, and crisps.
-Self-service all night for everybody.
+#1 New Year Dishes.
+Buy ready-made frankfurters, potato salad, French fries, and crisps.
+Destroy all left-over chocolate and candies from Christmas.
+Self-service all night for everybody!

-Drink: Sparkling wine for adults and soda for kids.
+#2 New Year Drinks.
+The drink menu includes sparkling wine for adults and soda for kids.